Off-Grid Solar and

 Imagine this scenario:

-power bank supplying energy to all the appliances
+You have an impressive power bank supplying energy to all the appliances

 However, if one solitary cell should go bad in that power bank, your

-thrown in an unreliable state.
+entire house is thrown into an unreliable state.

-one of your appliances, a large inverter for
+Let's say for instance that one of your appliances, a large inverter for

-example, went bad due to
+example, went bad due to having a short.

-short.
 That solitary short can

-Whereas a micro battery bank is easier to troubleshoot, remedy,
+Whereas a micro battery bank is easier to troubleshoot, easier to remedy,

 and it doesn't take down your entire home!